johnnygizmo/setup_retopo/README.md

   * Set the Viewport shading to solid
   * Set the window shading color type to object
   * Turns on Backface culling

+After the add-on is run you can change the Y position of the new plane and the object color